zhoux17/EC_601/Project_3/README.md

 Since there is something wrong with the SCC, which said my SCC quota has been full.
 And I'm using MacOS which does not contain a GPU.
 So I cannot continue with CUDA related training.
 I will go back once SCC gets back to work.

+**UPDATE

+After deleting the unnecessary files in SCC, I moved files/ libraries to the group directory.
+(Storage Issue)

+Since there is no GPU in Macbook so I can only try on SCC.
+But I keep getting errors while update/ install the libraries.
+(Not on the sudoers list)